BIONFOLyon1/DataViz_group7.github.io/README.md

-**The aim of this project is to make the wider public aware of the consequences of global warming on human health**
+**The aim of this project is to make the wider public aware of the consequences of global warming on human health.**

 Visualization of WHO (World Health Organisation) data about the number of deaths due to the "environment".
 The modifiable "environment" includes many factors as: